 - 1 teaspoon garlic powder

 - Heat the milk until lukewarm.
 If microwaving, 90 seconds should do it.
 Do not let the milk boil.

 - Transfer the warmed milk to the bowl of a stand mixer fitted with the dough hook.
 Sprinkle the yeast over the milk.
 Wait 3 minutes.
 Add the melted butter and sugar.

 - With the stand mixer on low, begin adding flour a little at a time until the dough just clears the sides of the bowl.
 You should be able to touch it without it sticking to your fingers.
 Add more flour as needed.
 Turn the mixer to 2 and knead the dough for 10 minutes.

 - Remove the bowl from the mixer, cover it with a damp kitchen cloth, and let the dough rise for 1 hour in a warm place away from drafts.
 Meanwhile, preheat the oven to 400°F/200°C/gas mark 6.

-- Make the boiling mixture by combining water and baking soda (bicarbonate of soda) in a bowl.
-Transfer this to a deep pot and bring to
+- Make the boiling mixture by combining water and baking soda in a deep pot.
+Bring this to a boil over high heat.

 - Add 3 filled pretzel buns to the boiling water.
 Wait 30 seconds, flip them, and wait an additional 30 seconds.
 Use a slotted spoon to transfer the boiled buns to a greased baking sheet.
 Continue until all buns have been boiled.

 Bake the Buns

 - Use a very sharp knife to cut an X in the top of each bun.
 DO NOT slice so deeply that the fillings spill out!
 Sprinkle the buns with coarse pretzel salt if desired.
 Bake for 15 minutes or until golden brown.